How do Marines Earn Their Sword?

 When an enlisted Marine reaches the rank of Corporal (E-4 pay grade) they become a non-commissioned officer (NCO) and are entitled to carry the traditional Marine Corps NCO Sword.
 This is a significant promotion—as a Corporal and beyond, Marines are directly responsible for the well-being of their junior Marines.
 With this promotion comes several uniform changes for the Dress Blues to symbolize the step forward.
 One of the more noticeable changes is the addition of "blood stripes" on the trousers.
 These are red stripes down the outside part of each leg.
 Less noticeable, but equally significant is that the belt buckle is no longer plain brass, it will now have an eagle, globe, and anchor as a symbol of the Marine Corps.
 Getting to the focus of this article; the Marine also earns the right to buy and carry the NCO sword.

 The USMC sword is the oldest authorized weapon in America's military.
 Previously a practical item used in battle, it now has a different place in our arsenal.
-It remains an official weapon because we use it for drill and ceremonies, and it is an excellent item to display even if you are no longer in the active or reserve services.
+It remains an official weapon because we use it for drill and ceremonies, and it is an excellent item to display even if you are no longer in the active or reserve services, and also makes a great family heirloom.
 Marine Corps recruiting advertisements often utilize the sword in combination with the Dress Blue uniform as a symbol of the Marines.
 It is a beautiful dress item, as well as a great heirloom item.
 It also reminds us of the history of the Corps and its battles.

 When you go to purchase a sword, there are specific guidelines to how the sword fits the individual, specifically the length of the sword.
-This Lens will give you these standards so that you don't end up with a sword that doesn't fit you.
+This article will show you these standards so that you don't end up with a sword that doesn't fit you.
 This should also be considered if you intend to buy a sword as a gift to a Marine friend or relative.

 Make Sure You Are Getting the Right One!